 After testing out Surfshark VPN on Android, here are some of our favorite aspects of this service:

-- Strong security: The service has solid security and leak protection, including multi-hop VPN and a kill switch.
+- Strong security: The service has solid security and leak protection, including double-VPN servers and a kill switch to prevent any data leaks.

 - Privacy-focused: With a no logs policy, and features like Override GPS location and Invisible to devices, Surfshark goes above and beyond to protect your privacy on Android and other platforms.